surajtripathy07/surajtripathy07.github.io/content/posts/2023-goals.md

 have some measure of predictability in the upcoming year.
 I think it would be nice to break my aspirations into various buckets.

-So I have broadly the following roles Professional, Parent, Personal, Spouse.
+So I have broadly the following roles Professional, Personal, Family man

 ### Professional